gogoair/react-combo-select/README.md

 ```

 ### Active and inactive icons
 Can be default, custom or off.
-For custom just put class that you want, and it would be assigned to icon class.
-For default, just leave as is.
-And for off use false or 'off'
+For custom just put class that you want, and it would be assigned to the i DOM element.
+For default, just leave as is. false or off will render no icons.

 ```javascript